How To Make Stuffed Animals Soft Again

 6. Use Steam Cleaner (If With Electronics)

-Firstly, determine whether or not you can remove all the electrical parts.
+Firstly, determine whether you can remove all the electrical parts.
 If you can, great!
-You can proceed with step one or three on this list.
+You can proceed with steps one or three on this list.

-Of course, if you don’t want to get them wet, you can opt to run them through the vacuum cleaner.
-Vacuum them using the brush attachment to remove dust and fluff up their fur.
+Of course, if you don't want them wet, you can use a steam cleaner or spot clean them using a damp cloth.
+Alternatively, vacuum them using the brush attachment to remove dust and help fluff the polyester fiberfill stuffing.

 Related Posts:

-2 Steps On How To Fix Matted Stuffed Animal Fur
+How Do You Fix Matted Stuffed Animal Fur?

 1. Soak The Stuffed Animal In Fabric Softener